microsoft/EVM-for-CCF/sphinx/source/rpcinterface.rst

 RPC Interface
 =============

-Where RPC methods have the same name as `Ethereum JSON RPC`_ the app will accept requests in the same format.
-Where the request params are an array the app will also accept an object giving names to the arguments.

-Any `default block parameters <https://github.com/ethereum/wiki/wiki/JSON-RPC#the-default-block-parameter>`_ must be 'latest' - the app only has access to the current state/block.
+Where RPC methods have the same name as `Ethereum JSON RPC`_ the app will accept requests in the same format and return compatible responses.
+Any `default block parameters <https://github.com/ethereum/wiki/wiki/JSON-RPC#the-default-block-parameter>`_ must be ``"latest"`` as the app only has access to the current state.

 For example, to retrieve an account's code: